JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-primitive-data-types-from-c.md

 We need to have a Kotlin compiler on our machines.
 There is the
-[A Basic Kotlin Application](basic-kotlin-native-app.html#obtaining-the-compiler) that covers in a more detailed way.
+[A Basic Kotlin Application](basic-kotlin-native-app.html#obtaining-the-compiler) that covers this in a more detail.
 Let's assume we have a console, where the `kotlinc-native`, `cinterop`, and `klib` commands are available.

 Now we are ready to compile the library and to import it into Kotlin.
 Let's